mlndz28/d-bug12/README.md

                         arguments, if any.
 Available commands are:

-    load                Load a compiled program into memory run                 Start execution from a specific point of memory monitor             Spawns a terminal that directly communicates with the board
-    get-registers       Display CPU registers
+    load                Load a compiled program into memory next-instruction    Run a single instruction (from current PC) run                 Start execution from a specific point of memory monitor             Spawns a terminal that directly communicates with the board get-registers       Display CPU registers
     erase-memory        Erase a section of memory
     get-memory          Display a section of memory